In this picture, the Milky Way is reflected in Island Pond in the North Maine Woods as a pair of ... satellites streak through the night sky.

 The Milkway itself is beautiful and with the right gear and settings, it is easy to capture a beautiful picture of the Milky Way.
 Taking this simple picture to the next step means adding foreground.
 For this example, a silhouetted tree line provides a very nice and not-too-hard-to-find foreground.
 The reflection of the Milky Way and tree line in the completely calm Island Pond takes the image to the next level.

-By coinciding the trip schedule with the annual Perseid Meteor Shower, streaking Perseids became another detail that adds (strongly) to this image (and to a significant percentage of shots I captured this night).
+By coinciding the trip schedule with the annual Perseid Meteor Shower, the hope is to get streaking Perseids as another detail to add to the image.

 Adding all of these pieces together results in one of my favorite images from the trip.
 Here are some considerations from the making of this image: